- Comfortable, attractive design

 The battery performance you can expect from the GT3 Pro is much the same as what you'll get from the GT3 and what we experienced in our testing.

 The larger 46mm, titanium Pro is capable of up to 14 days in typical use and 8 days in heavy usage.
 These usage scenarios are based on lab testing, so in heavy usage, for instance, this is doing things like taking calls on Bluetooth for 30 minutes a week, enabling 24/7 heart rate monitoring, and Huawei's most advanced sleep tracking features.

 Opt for the 42mm GT3 Pro and you can expect 7 days in typical usage and 4 days in heavy usage.

-We saw roughly 10% in terms of daily-drop off and that was with continuous HR monitoring, notifications enabled and the screen not set to always-on mode.
-When we switched on continuous SpO2 monitoring, moved to that always-on display mode, it was much shorter than a week, with around 20% daily drop off.
+We saw roughly 10% in terms of daily drop off and that was with continuous HR monitoring, notifications enabled and the screen not set to always-on mode.
+When we switched on continuous SpO2 monitoring and moved to that always-on display mode, it was much shorter than a week, with around 20% daily drop-off.

 That's around about the level of quick charging Fitbit offers on its Sense and Versa 3 smartwatches and should be enough to get you through a day's play.

 How we test